DevelDoe/devel-react/readme.md

 Bootstrapping React app development.
-This major release is the basic skeleton for a react application and ands  atest suit for test driven development.
+This major release is the basic skeleton for a react application.

+## 0.2 DevelStrap - Test Suit

+This minor update adds a Karma, Mocha, Expect and react-addons-test-utils to the application.

-## 0.1 DevelStrap - Redux implementation
+## 0.3 DevelStrap - Redux implementation

 This minor update adds Redux to the project for eazy handling of application wide data.

-## 0.2 DevelStrap - React Router implementation
+## 0.4 DevelStrap - React Router implementation

 This minor update adds React Router for navigation the application.